snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 </snabb>
 ```

-Useful for interacting with other systems in the network.
+It's useful for interacting with other systems in the network.

-Snabb's lwAFTR features a query tool too.
-This tool is aimed to query lwAFTR's
+Snabb's lwAFTR also features a tool that queries lwAFTR's counters: Snabb's
-counters.
-Snabb's `lwaftr query` is covered in the last section of this chapter.
+`lwaftr query` is covered in the last section of this chapter.

 ## SnabbVMX check

-`snabbvmx check` is an utility tool use to validate lwAFTR correctnes.
+`snabbvmx check` is a utility that validates lwAFTR correctness.
 SnabbVMX has its own version of it.

 ```bash